Reinforced Imitation in Heterogeneous Action Space

 \subsection{Normalized Imitation Rewards}

-To the best of our knowledge, prior work that combine GAIL-based imitation rewards and environment rewards \citet{torabi2018generative,zhu2018reinforcement} use unnormalized imitation rewards, \emph{i.e.} $r_t^{imt} = - \log \mu_t$, where $\mu_t$ is the discriminator score.
-However, this reward is never positive (since $\mu_t \in (0, 1)$).
-This may have a negative influence in the agent's behaviour: an agent may tend to finish the episode prematurely to avoid negative rewards (\emph{e.g.} by stepping on a trap or reporting an error).

-We checked empirically that, if the agent can terminate an episode earlier, the use of unnormalized imitation rewards leads to very unstable training procedure that usually fails.
+To the best of our knowledge, prior work that combine GAIL-based imitation rewards and environment rewards \cite{torabi2018generative,zhu2018reinforcement} use unnormalized imitation rewards, \emph{i.e.} $r_t^{imt} = - \log \mu_t$, where $\mu_t$ is the discriminator score.
+However, this reward is always positive (since $\mu_t \in (0, 1)$).
+This may have a negative influence on the agent's behaviour, \emph{e.g.} an agent may tend to walk around the goal but never reach it.
+We checked empirically that the use of unnormalized imitation rewards leads to very unstable training procedure that usually fails.

-Hence, we argue that imitation rewards should be normalized (specially when combined with environment rewards).
+Hence, we argue that imitation rewards should be normalized (especially when combined with environment rewards).
 In our experiments, reward is normalized in two different ways, depending on the task complexity: (i) by using a fixed value of $- \log 0.5$ (assuming that $0.5$ is the average discriminator score) or (ii) by subtracting the dynamic value computed as the average of unnormalized imitation rewards for each batch (hence adding imitation rewards does not change the sum of the final rewards).